OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 .. todo:: Include some examples with one of the templating engines.

+..index:: Fortran namelists

-Generating the Input File - FORTRAN Namelists
+Generating the Input File - Fortran Namelists
 ---------------------------------------------

-Since legacy FORTRAN are expected to be a frequent candidate for file-wrapping, a library for reading and generating FORTRAN namelist files has been included.
-The syntax for a namelist varies somewhat, depending on the FORTRAN implementation, but the format generally looks like this:
+Since legacy Fortran codes are expected to be frequent candidates for file wrapping, OpenMDAO includes a library for reading and generating Fortran namelist.
+The syntax for a namelist varies somewhat depending on the Fortran implementation, but the format generally looks like this:

 ::